dwhathaway/app-office-locator/hacks/easy-table-hack.md

 ### Step 3: Create a SQL Database

-> __Note:__ For this exercise, we'll create a new SQL Server instance but you can also coose an existing instance if you prefer.
+> __Note:__ For this exercise, we'll create a new SQL Server instance but you can also choose an existing instance if you prefer.

 - Once again, browse to [https://portal.azure.com](https://portal.azure.com)
 - Click "SQL Databases" from the menu on the left of the page, then click the "+ Add" button